TeaTreeDmitri/startup_rehearsal/MODULES.md

 5. publish to gitHub (shift + cmd + p)

 ## SASS
-1. `npm insall --save-dev sass`
+1. `npm install --save-dev sass`
-2. rename style.scc to style.scss
+2. rename style.css to style.scss
 3. Change the import in main.js (not the html)
 4. start writing sass